-Pavement management and traffic counting data collection have been conducted in PVPC communities as summarized in the tables on pages 52 and 53.
+Pavement management and traffic counting data collection have been conducted in PVPC communities as summarized in the tables on pages 53 and 54.
 In addition to counts completed for MassDOT and as part of ongoing planning studies, PVPC offers two free traffic counts for each member community per calendar year.
 Traffic counts from 2010 - 2018 were reviewed for each community to determine how much data has been collected across the region and as a way to identify how many communities may not be aware of the traffic counting services we offer.
-This information is summarized in the table on page 52.
+This information along with the estimated traffic counts for the 2019 and 2020 calendar years is summarized in the table on page 53.
 Traffic counts include both automatic traffic counts and manual turning movement counts.

 A wide range of traffic count data has been collected across each of the 43 communities.
 In general, a higher number of completed traffic counts is an indication that a transportation safety or congestion study was conducted in that community during the calendar year.
 No traffic counts were performed for the Town of Middlefield and less than five traffic counts were performed in the communities of Blandford, Hatfield, Holland, Montgomery, Palmer, and Worthington.
-PVPC staff sent letters to the Board of Selectmen in each of these communities in the 2017 calendar year to provide information on our regional traffic counts program.
+PVPC staff sent letters to the Board of Selectmen in each of these communities in the 2017 calendar year to provide information on our regional traffic counting program.
 Unfortunately, none of these communities were interested in participating in the regional traffic counting program at that time.
 In response, PVPC has scheduled traffic counts for communities without any recent data in the last five years as part of Task 2.1 - Traffic Counting in the UPWP.
 These counts will be conducted on key regional roadways and sent to the chief locally elected official and JTC representatives upon completion.

 PVPC collects pavement distress data for all federal aid eligible roadways in the region.
-This data is typically collected on a five year rotation and is summarized in the table on page 53.
+This data is typically collected on a four year rotation and is summarized in the table on page 54 and figure on page 55.
 No pavement distress data is currently collected for the Town of Middlefield as there are no federal aid eligible roadways.
 Pavement distress data is summarized and distributed to each of the remaining 42 communities after it is collected.
 New pavement data was collected in 5 communities during 2018 to assist in the development of the update to the Regional Transportation Plan.
-New data will be collected in 7 communities in 2019 and 6 communities in 2020.
+New data will be collected in 7 communities in 2019 and 7 communities in 2020.